Context and Scope

 Comply with a legal or regulatory obligation – means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-We do not transfer your personal data from the TES Data Platform outside the European Economic Area (EEA) as the secure cloud platform is hosted in data centres located in Ireland and the Netherlands.
+We do not transfer your personal data from the gather360 Platform outside the European Economic Area (EEA) as the secure cloud platform is hosted in data centres located in Ireland and the Netherlands

 Personal data provided for support queries, accounting, sales and marketing purposes, does involve transferring your data outside the EEA as some of the third parties we use for sub processing have their facilities in other countries.
-Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data or to a third party where we have approved transfer mechanisms in place to protect your personal data including by entering into the European Commission’s Standard Contractual Clauses, or by ensuring the entity is Privacy Shield certified (for transfers to US-based third parties).
+Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data or to a third party where we have approved transfer mechanisms in place to protect your personal data including by entering into the European Commission’s Standard Contractual Clauses, or by ensuring the entity is certified under the EU – US Data Privacy Framework (for transfers to US-based third parties).

 Please contact us if you want further information on the specific mechanism we use when transferring your personal data out of the EEA.